ElektraInitiative/libelektra/src/plugins/resolver/README.md

     system/elektra/modules/resolver/constants/KDB_DB_HOME
     system/elektra/modules/resolver/constants/KDB_DB_SYSTEM
     system/elektra/modules/resolver/constants/KDB_DB_USER
+    system/elektra/modules/resolver/constants/KDB_DB_SPEC
+    system/elektra/modules/resolver/constants/KDB_DB_DIR

-The build-in resolving works like (with ~ resolved from system):
+The build-in resolving works like (with ~ and `pwd` resolved from system):

+- for spec with any path: KDB_DB_SPEC + path
+- for dir and absolute path: `pwd` + path (or above when path is found)
+- for dir and relative path: `pwd` + KDB_DB_DIR + path (or above when path is found)
+- for user and absolute path: ~ + path
+- for user and relative path: ~ + KDB_DB_USER + path
 - for system and absolute path: path
 - for system and relative path: KDB_DB_SYSTEM + path

-- for user and absolute path: ~ + path
-- for user and relative path: ~ + KDB_DB_USER + path
-- for spec with any path: KDB_DB_SPEC + path
+## Variants ##

-Many variants might change this build for different variants of the resolver plugin, typically by using environment variables.
+Many variants exist that additionally influence the lookup process, typically by using environment variables.

 Environment variables are very simple for one-time usage but their maintenance in start-up scripts is problematic.
 Additionally, they